 Advance care planning

-These documents help you record decisions about your health care in case you become ill or injured or can no longer speak for yourself.
-Completing your advance directives is one of the best ways to make sure that your family, friends and doctors know about and follow your health care choices.
+These documents help you record decisions about your health care in case you become ill or injured and can no longer speak for yourself.
+Completing advance care planning documents is one of the best ways to make sure that your family, friends and doctors follow your health care choices.

-- Durable Power of Attorney for Health Care (DPOA-HC): This form lets you name a health care agent.
-A health care agent is someone who can make decisions about your care, including decisions about life support, if you can no longer speak for yourself.
+At Fred Hutchinson Cancer Center, we ask all patients to fill out a DPOA-HC when they first arrive for care.
+The DPOA-HC allows you to name a health care agent who can make decisions about your care, including decisions about life-sustaining treatment, if you can no longer speak for yourself.
 If you do not designate your health care agent, Washington state law will assign one for you.

-Once you have filled out the forms you want, give photocopies of the signed original to your health care agent(s), physician(s), lawyer, family, close friends, clergy, and anyone else who might become involved in your health care.
+Once you have filled out the form you want, give photocopies of the signed original to your health care agent(s), physician(s), lawyer, family, close friends, clergy, and anyone else who might become involved in your health care.

 To get your completed documents uploaded to your Fred Hutch/UW Medicine electronic medical record, please give a copy to any member of your medical team.

 Fred Hutch Social Work is available to help you complete the DPOA-HC or Advance Directive.
 Please call Fred Hutch Supportive Care Services to make an appointment with a social worker at (206) 606-1076.